pszik/triangle-abstract-machine/README.md

 The `trace` option accepts one of three levels of detail:

 - `-t 1` will print the mnemonic of each instruction as it is executed
-- `-t 2` will print the mnemonic and also the values of SB, LB, ST, and CP after each instruction
+- `-t 2` will print the mnemonic and also the values of SB, LB, ST, HT, HB, and CP after each instruction
 - `-t 3` will print mnemonics, register values, and the full contents of the stack and allocated heap blocks